eigerco/pallet-move/doc/design.md

 One of the biggest challenges is to keep the possibility to use already existing contracts written in Move language.
 Two main goals can be achieved:
 - level 1: source compatibility - keep the possibility to use existing contracts written in Move language after recompiling by modified toolchain;
-- level 2: binary compatibility - keep the possibility to use existing contracts in binary form.
+- level 2: bytecode compatibility - keep the possibility to use existing contracts in bytecode form.

-At this point, we believe we will achieve level 1 compatibility, but we are not sure if level 2 will be possible.
+Level 1 compatibility will be achieved, but at this point, we cannot guarantee level 2 compatibility.
+Level 2 depends on many external factors, like concrete blockchain features (address length, gas metering, etc.).

 TODO: write here about the toolchain changes, ABI etc. - anything that can cause incompatibility with the existing contracts.